Manglaur

-Manglaur is a town with municipal board in Haridwar district in the Indian state of Uttarakhand.
-Pin code of Manglaur is 247656.
-Manglaur is located on national highway-58 (Delhi–Haridwar).
-It is 175 km away from Delhi and about 10 km from Roorkee.
+Manglaur is a town with a municipal board in the Haridwar district of the Indian state of Uttarakhand.
+The PIN code of Manglaur is 247656.
+Manglaur is located on National Highway 58 (Delhi–Haridwar).
+It is 175 km from Delhi and about 10 km from Roorkee.

-At the time of the British it used to be a tehsil, temple is still present there.
-And middle school building near gurukul used to Kachhari work.
-There was a Qila also the walls of which still exist in mandir road and that is a residential area now.
+During the British colonial period, it was a tehsil, and a temple still stands there.
+The middle school building near Gurukul used to serve as the Kachhari office.
+There was a qila, the walls of which still stand on Mandir Road, and that area is now residential.

-The current chairman of Manglaur Ram Singh.

 History

-Manglaur is an old place of North India which has its own recognition.
-At one side, it has a matter of pride being a historical place and on the other hand, it bears such good people who are owners of unlimited assets.
-History is witness that its name is on the basis of its bearer whose name was Mangal Sen. For a long time it was the capital of the king Mangal Sen whose symbol is present even today in this town.
-There is also an evidence from Aaine Akbar (author Abul Fajal), too, that it was a historical place.
+Manglaur is an old place in North India which has its own recognition.
+On one side, it has the matter of pride in being a historic place, and on the other, it has many good people who own considerable assets.
+History attests that the town's name derives from its founder, Mangal Sen. For a long time, it was the capital of King Mangal Sen, whose symbol is still present in the town today.
+There is also evidence from Ain-e-Akbar (by Abul Fazl) that it was a historical place.

-Manglaur is a historical town where a fort made of brick is present which was built at the time of King Vikramaditya.
-During the medieval Indian period, Manglaur was mainly under the control of Gurjars.It was known as mundlana riyasat at the time of british,was under control of Maharaj Singh Chouhan(a gurjar chief) and compressed of 37 villages.
+Manglaur is a historic town with a brick fort built during the reign of King Vikramaditya.
+During the medieval Indian period, Manglaur was primarily under Gurjar control.
+During the British colonial period, it was known as Mundlana Riyasat, under the control of Maharaj Singh Chouhan (a Gurjar chief), and comprised 37 villages.

 At the time of King Vikramaditya (380–415 A.D), Mangal Sen had built this fort.
-One portion of the wall of that fort is safe in corner of the shrine of Shah Vilayat.
-The width of this wall is 12 ft.
-And inside this surrounding there is a Masjid present built by Gyasuddeen Balban whose kutba is fitted in the wall of the Masjid.
-From Mangal Sen to British Rule, Manglaur was a tehsil.
+One portion of the wall of that fort remains intact in the corner of the shrine of Shah Vilayat.
+The width of this wall is 12 ft, and inside this compound, there is a mosque, built by Gyasuddin Balban, whose khutba is fitted in its wall.
+Under British rule, Manglaur was a tehsil.